 Learning, however, is not simply about recognizing and affirming difference.

-Learning is a journey away from the learner’s comfort zone, away from the relative narrowness and limitations of the life world.
+Learning is a journey away from the learner’s comfort zone, leaving the relative narrowness and limitations of the life world.
 As much as learning needs to affirm identity and create a sense of belonging, it is also a process of travelling away from the familiar, everyday world of experience.
 This journey is one of personal and cultural transformation.

 These, then, are the two conditions of learning in a context of deep and multifaceted diversity: